-The Rosy Barb is a great addition to most tanks and is a great choice for beginners.
-They handle changes in their water conditions very well and are usually great eaters.They do need a cooler aquarium so be sure to take care when picking their tank mates.
-These barbs also like to nip the fins of slow swimming and long finned fish, so need active companions.
+The Rosy Barb is a great addition to most tanks and a great choice for beginning aquarists.
+They handle changes in water conditions very well and are usually great eaters.They do need a cooler aquarium, so take care when picking their tankmates.
+These barbs will nip the fins of slow-swimming and long-finned fish, so they need active companions.

 Aquarium Hardiness: Very Hardy

 Aquarist Experience Level: Beginner